-Mail can be addressed to Directors in care of the Office of the Secretary, Espey Mfg. & Electronics Corp.
-233 Ballston Avenue, Saratoga Springs, New York 12866.
+Mail can be addressed to Directors in care of the Office of the Secretary, Espey Mfg. & Electronics Corp., 233 Ballston Avenue, Saratoga Springs, New York 12866.
 At the direction of the Board of Directors, all mail received will be opened and screened for security purposes.
 The mail will then be logged in.
 All mail, other than trivial or obscene items, will be forwarded.
 Trivial items will be delivered to the Directors at the next scheduled Board meeting.
-Mail addressed to a particular Director will be forwarded or delivered to that Director.
-Mail addressed to "Outside Directors" or "Non-Management Directors" will be forwarded or delivered to the Chairman of the Audit Committee.
+Mail addressed to a particular Director will be forwarded or delivered to the Chairman of the Audit Committee.
 Mail addressed to the "Board of Directors" will be forwarded or delivered to the Chairman of the Board.